dolbeysystems/fusion-cac-web-docs/content/general-user-guide/add-on-modules/_index.md

 guideline.
 Fusion CAC provides an indicator on the banner bar to a coder when codes coupled with patient demographics meet a PSI guideline.

-This PSI indicator displays in the banner bar under the compute button.
 The PSI is reported in one of two fields CDI PSI Indicator or PSI Indicator if identified by a coder.
 The indicator can be used for workflow and/or reporting.